bobcatzed/instamusic/README.md

 Install
 -------
-Create (if you don't have it already) a directory called *Spotify/* in your home directory.
+Create (if you don't have it already) a directory called *Spotify* in your home directory.
 Then check out this repo and put in a directory called *instamusic* in that folder.

 Note that you need to have the developer flag set on your Spotify account for this app to run.